1854 - 1923

 Photographs from the Norcross Family Album, Fitchburg Art Museum

-Amasa greatly encouraged Eleanor’s career in the arts with financial support and frequent visits.
+Amasa greatly encouraged Eleanor’s career in the arts with same day financial support and frequent visits.
 Because Amasa never remarried, nor did Eleanor ever marry, they spent much of their lives in a companionship that gave her the freedom to pursue her interest in painting and collecting.

 Eleanor lived in two different homes on Main Street in Fitchburg.
 (One of the homes, a town house opposite Fitchburg’s Upper Common, is still standing).
 She attended high school at Fitchburg Academy and graduated at the age of 16.
 After earning degrees from Wheaton Female Seminary and the Massachusetts Normal Art School, she taught in Fitchburg public schools for one year.